IBM/ibmcloud-iam-operator/README.md

 demonewgrouppolicy        Online   25s
 ```

-### Updating an Access Group, Custom Role or Access Policy
+### Updating an Access Group, Custom Role, Access or Authorization Policy

 You can update an existing access policy custom resource, say, if you'd like to change an existing subject or role or resource target in an existing IAM access policy.
 You can either edit the yaml specification, and then run the command:
 ```kubectl apply -f cosuserpolicy.yaml```